dimensigon/tibero-docker/README.md

 ## For Support

 This machine is for testing only.
-Community Support is at [support.tmaxsoft.com](https://support.tmaxsoft.com).
+Community Support is at [TechNet Tmax](https://technet.tmax.co.kr/en/front/main/main.do).

 Feel free to reach us at [Dimensigon](https://www.dimensigon.com) for any questions.